the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 valuable in order to observe how software development in academia will be institutionalised.
 Finally, the strong emphasis on team-skills allows RSEs to be very employable in industrial workplaces.

+## National Context in contrast to international relevance
+Having been developed at a workshop in Paderborn in Germany, naturally a part of the discussion in this paper focusses on changes to the german academic landscape.
+But since we are dealing with the education of humans to become RSEs these topics are of relevance also in an international context.

 ## Related Work and Activities